alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

-# Environment Setup, Tooling & State Management
+# Dapr Environment Setup, Tooling & State Management

 This sample introduces on how to code, debug and deploy a Dapr based microservices to Azure Container Apps.
 It is based on the [Dapr quickstarts](https://docs.dapr.io/getting-started/quickstarts/).

 It contains two projects:

 - `food-dapr-backend` - A .NET Core Web API project that uses State Management to store and retrieve state.
 In the second demo we will use a PubSub pattern to communicate wit the frontend.
 - `food-dapr-frontend` - A .NET MVC project that uses Dapr to other patterns like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
-This will be used in a sperate damo.
+This will be used in a other demos.

-Dapr configuration is stored in the [components](components) folder and containes the following file.
+Dapr Configuration is stored in the [components](components) folder and contains the following file.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.

 - `statestore.yaml` - Configures the state store to use Azure Blob Storage.